DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.md

 # Running Tests Using Travis CI and Sauce Labs

 You can automatically run tests as a part of your build process using TestCafe and [Travis CI](https://travis-ci.org/).
-Furthermore, TestCafe allows you to use [Sauce Labs](https://saucelabs.com/) browsers for testing.
+TestCafe also allows you to use [Sauce Labs](https://saucelabs.com/) browsers for testing.
 Thus, you can run your tests completely in the cloud.

-Suppose you have a GitHub project for which you need to automatically run tests in the cloud when it is modified.
-To do this, go through the following steps:
+Suppose you have a GitHub project for which you need to automatically run tests in the cloud when the project is modified.
+To do this, go through the following steps.

 * [Step 1 - Install TestCafe and create tests](#step-1---install-testcafe-and-create-tests)
 * [Step 2 - Enable Travis for your project](#step-2---enable-travis-for-your-project)